engineerjakub/MediaEvalML/README.md

 # MediaEvalML
+The modern world blurs the lines between what is real and what is misinformation.
+The increasing usage of bots and A.I to spread false narratives is a problem with high stakes.
+A large majority of people use websites such as X.com (Twitter) for news and for public discussion.
+How do we ensure, with the unfathomable amount of data uploaded onto Twitter each day, that misinformation isn't being maliciously spread onto the feeds of the users?
+One answer is via the use of fake detectors.

 In this project, two ML pipelines are created for a dataset containing real and fake media.
 These algorithms aim to classify and distinguish the real/fake media in the test set.